nocalhost/nocalhost/README.md

 ## Key Features

-#### IDE Support
+### IDE Support

 Nocalhost provides easy-to-use IDE extension for JetBrains and VSCode.
 These extension will enable developer to develop and debug cloud-based application in their local machine.

-#### Develop cloud-based application in one click
+### Start cloud-native application development in one click

 No need to config complex dev environments in your local machine anymore.
-Nocalhost helps you to connect to remote side Kubernetes environment in one click.
+Nocalhost helps you to connect to any Kubernetes environment in one click.

-#### Automated file sync without rebuild image or restart container
+### See code change under a second

-Any code changes will be synchronized immediately to the remote side without rebuild images or restart containers.
-You can see the result under a second.
+automatically synchronize the code to container every time you make a change.
+Nocalhost eliminate the submit, building and pushing cycles,  significantly speed up the feedback loop of development, so you see change in under a second.

-#### Isolated development space
+### Debug

-Every team member can enjoy their own independent development space to ensure that they are not disturbed by others.
+Nocalhost provides the same debugging experience you've used in the IDE even when debugging in remote Kubernetes cluster.

 ## Getting Started